-Stable carbon isotope ratios (δ^{13} C) in TOC were measured with a Finnigan DELTA S mass spectrometer coupled to a FLASH element analyser and a CONFLO III gas mix system.
-The analyses were accurate to $\pm 0.2\%$.
+The analyses were accurate to $\pm 0.2 \,\%$.
 The δ^{13} C values are expressed in delta per mil notation (δ , %) relative to the Vienna Pee Dee Belemnite (VPDB) standard.

-Grain-size distribution analyses (for grain sizes between 0.375 and $1000\,\mu m$) were conducted on freeze-dried carbonate-free (treated with $10\,\%$ CH $3$ COOH for $12\,h$) and organic-free (treated with $3\,\%$ H $2$ O $2$ for a maximum of 4 weeks) subsamples from Section A, Section B (excluding the sample from 9.2 to 6.9 cm) and Core C using a laser diffraction particle sizer (Beckmann-Coulter LS 200).
-Grain-size fractions are given in volume per cent (vol %).
+Grain-size distribution analyses (for grain sizes between 0.375 and 1000 μ m) were conducted on freeze-dried carbonate-free (treated with 10% CH3COOH for 12 h) and organic-free (treated with 3% H2O2 for a maximum of 4 weeks) subsamples from Section A, Section B (excluding the sample from 9.2 to 6.9 cm), and Core C, using a laser diffraction particle sizer (Beckman Coulter LS 200).
+Grainsize fractions are given in volume per cent (vol %).

-An end-member modelling algorithm was used to calculate robust end-members (EMs) from the total set of grain-size distributions with MATLAB software (R2012a; 7.14.0.739), using conceptual modifications proposed by Weltje (1997).
-The minimum number of potential EMs is thereby represented by the cumulative explained variance.
-We used the maximum value of the mean coefficient of determination (r^2) to determine the maximum feasible number of EMs.
-The final EMs (robust EMs and the residual member) were determined with a test for robustness (Dietze et al., 2012).
+An endmember modelling algorithm (EMMA) was used to determine the origin of individual grain-size fractions and to calculate robust endmembers (EMs) from the total set of grain-size distributions with MATLAB software (R2012a; 7.14.0.739), using conceptual modifications proposed by Weltje (1997).
+In our study, the robust EMs and the residual member were obtained based on the 16 runs (with numbers of EMs between 3 and 6, and 4 different weight transformations).
+A detailed description of the EMMA method applied can be found in Dietze et al. (2012).